DAWMFIEC/DAWM/tutoriales/angular_bootstrap.md

 * bootstrap.
 (2021).
 Retrieved 13 July 2021, from https://www.npmjs.com/package/bootstrap#quick-start
 * How to add Bootstrap 5 to your Angular 11 project.
 (2019).
 Retrieved 13 July 2021, from https://dev.to/myolisi/how-to-add-bootstrap-5-to-your-angular-11-project-1am2
 * Angular & Bootstrap 3.
 (2020).
 Retrieved 9 July 2022, from https://medium.com/@d.bengati/angular-bootstrap-3-d383ee300ba1
+* How To Checkout/Clone From A Specific Git Commit Id (SHA).
+(2021).
+Retrieved 25 November 2022, from https://devopscube.com/checkout-clone-specific-git-commit-id-sha/